bestfocus/Continuous-Control/README.md

     ```
 # Instructions
 The instructions for running the code are provided below.
-1. Replace the notebook Navigation.ipynb in deep-reinforcement-learning/p1_navigation with the code given here and also copy model.py and dqn_agent.py to the same folder.
+1. Replace the notebook Continuous_Control.ipynb in deep-reinforcement-learning/p2_continuous-control with the code given here and also copy model.py and dqn_agent.py to the same folder.
-2. For Windows, download the file https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip, unzip the file and place the files and folders in the same folder.
+2. For Windows 64-bit, download the file https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86_64.zip, unzip the file and place the folder Reacher_Windows_x86_64 in the same p2_continuous-control folder.
 3. Open Jupyter Notebook.
-4. On Notebook, open Navigation.ipynb and select drlnd in the Kernel.
+4. On Notebook, open Continuous_Control.ipynb and select drlnd in the Kernel.
 5. Run the code in each cell.
-The results for the weights are stored in the checkpoint.pth file.
+The results for the weights are stored in the checkpoint_actor.pth and checkpoint_critic.pth files.
 The rewards per episode are shown in a plot in the Notebook.
-The environment with bananas viewed from the angle of the agent is shown in another window.
+The environment with the double-jointed arm is shown in another window.
+The training will take about an hour with GPU.
 6. After the goal is reached, the environment is close and the project is completed.

 # References